cltl-students/Chuqiao_Guo_Activity_detection_in_conversations/README.md

   - Also the final evaluation process (using a test set)

 - Python File: utils_srl.py
-   -The utils file used to fine-tune and evaluate the BERT-based model
+   - The utils file used to fine-tune and evaluate the BERT-based model

 - Python File: utils.py
   - The utils file used in other modules.